mheberger/delineator/benchmarking/Experiment 2 - check accuracy/README.md

 ## Results

-I analyzed the results by calculating the area for the watershds and the CAC to compare watersheds created by delineator and ESRI.
+I analyzed the results by calculating the area for the watersheds and the CAC to compare watersheds created by delineator and ESRI.

 I used the following files to analyze the results: